New to Investing? This 1 Finance Stock Could Be the Perfect Starting Point

 The Focus List is comprised of stocks hand-picked from a long list of #1 (Strong Buy) or #2 (Buy) ranked companies, meaning that each new addition boasts a bullish earnings consensus among analysts.

-Seven analysts revised their earnings estimate upwards in the last 60 days for fiscal 2022.
-The Zacks Consensus Estimate has increased $0.28 to $4.88.
-PLD boasts an average earnings surprise of 2%.
+One analysts revised their earnings estimate higher in the last 60 days for fiscal 2021, while the Zacks Consensus Estimate has increased $0.03 to $5.33.
+CBRE also boasts an average earnings surprise of 41%.

-Earnings for PLD are forecasted to see growth of 17.6% for the current fiscal year as well.
+Moreover, analysts are expecting CBRE's earnings to grow 63% for the current fiscal year.

 Reveal Winning Stocks